No. 1 Alabama vs. No. 16 Texas A&M-CC/SE Missouri State preview for March Madness First Round matchup

 The NCAA Tournament begins on Tuesday, March 14th with the First Four, and then moves on to the First Round on Thursday, March 16 and Friday, March 17.
-The No. 1 seed Alabama Crimson Tide will face the No. 16 seed TEAM MASCOT on DAY.
+The No. 1 seed Alabama Crimson Tide will face the No. 16 seed Texas A&M CC or SE Missouri State.

 Here’s an early look at what we can expect from the matchup.